Selenium deficiency: a matter of life and death in your flock

 While selenium deficiency affects the growing fetus and can cause birth defects, often the shepherd’s first inclination that there is a problem is in the spring.
 Selenium deficiency shows up when your females go into labour.
 The babies are weak and their muscle tone is flaccid, so birth presentation is poor.
 Babies present in the birth canal with a leg turned back, or a head turned back.
-Or worse a selenium deficient baby will fail to move into the birth canal at the proper time.
+Or worse a selenium-deficient baby will fail to move into the birth canal at the proper time.
 You’ll see the ewe straining and only fluid gushing out.
-If you feel around inside you may find the baby in breech position or even its side presented for delivery.
+If you feel around inside you may find the baby in a breech position or even its side presented for delivery.
 Selenium deficient ewes produce weakened lambs.
 The weakened lambs don’t move into the right position for easy delivery – two front feet forward and a nose.
-Instead they malpresent with their weakened muscles, and this is when you, as a shepherd, might notice the deficiency.
+Instead, they malpresent with their weakened muscles, and this is when you, as a shepherd, might notice the deficiency.
 One malpresentation doesn’t mean there’s a problem with selenium, but if you have several, try giving an injection to the ewes one month before you expect to lamb.

 Selenium deficiency at birth

 After birth the problems compound.
 Selenium deficient babies might be too weak to stand on delivery.
 They may hold their head to the side.
-And there tongue may be uncoordinated so that their suck isn’t efficient.
+And their tongue may be uncoordinated so that their suck isn’t efficient.
 Their slack muscle tone can show up as droopy ears, a congested breath with lungs that don’t clear completely during the birth process.
 In severe cases of selenium deficiency, even correcting with injectable selenium won’t help.
 Severe deficiency causes permanent birth defects and even death in the womb.
 However, mild but life-threatening deficiency can be corrected with a treatment dose of injectable selenium-vitamin E, given subQ, to the newborn.
-Oral supplementation is ineffective in the new born, so please have injectable selenium/vitamin E on hand if you know your area is deficient.
+Oral supplementation is ineffective in the newborn, so please have injectable selenium/vitamin E on hand if you know your area is deficient.

 Selenium deficiency and the after-birth

 Ewes that are low in selenium may have weaker contractions than normal ewes.
-This can result in longer, more exhausting labour.
+This can result in a longer, more exhausting labour.
 Further, the placenta may fail to deliver.
-This can often be corrected in minutes with a dose of selenium after the birth.
+This can often be corrected in minutes with a dose of selenium after birth.
 Don’t inject with selenium if the ewe had selenium within the last 30 days, as it is possible to overdose with selenium.
 I’ve seen the placenta delivered in 30 minutes of the ewe receiving a selenium injection.

 How do you know if your homestead is deficient in selenium?

 Your local feed store or agricultural extension office can tell you if your region is deficient.
 Soils west of the Rocky Mountains in North America are generally deficient in selenium.
-Usually rainy areas are also deficient as soil salts leach out in heavy rains.
+Usually, rainy areas are also deficient as soil salts leach out in heavy rains.
 Dry belt areas can have high selenium, though, as there is a native plant that is high in selenium that grows in drier regions.

 Why loose mineral that contains selenium may not offer an adequate supply.

 Commercial feed is generally formulated with added selenium.
 If your area is deficient in selenium this will not offer an adequate supply for your livestock.
-Further, offering a loose mineral that is high in selenium might not give an adequate supply to your females to alleviate trouble.
+Further, offering a loose mineral that is high in selenium might not give an adequate supply to your females to alleviate the trouble.
 Male animals are usually able to thrive given these two sources of supplementation, even in areas that are low in selenium.
 However, individual animals metabolize selenium at different rates.

 During pregnancy and birth, stores of selenium are rapidly depleted by the growing fetus.
 Mothers carrying twins or triplets are more likely to have deficiencies than animals carrying a single lamb.
 Ask your vet if you are in doubt about what to do in your specific circumstance.